magento/devdocs/src/guides/v2.4/config-guide/remote-storage/config-remote-storage.md

   - Setup
 ---

 The Remote Storage module provides the option to store media files and schedule imports/exports in a persistent, remote storage container using a storage service, such as AWS S3 or Azure Blob Storage.
 By default, Magento stores media files in the same filesystem that contains the application.
-This is not efficient for complex, multi-server configurations, which can result in degraded performance when sharing resources.
-With this module, you can store media files in the `pub/media` directory and import/export files in the `var` directory in the remote object storage and take advantage of server-side image resizing.
+This is inefficient for complex, multi-server configurations, and can result in degraded performance when sharing resources.
+With the Remote Storage module, you can store media files in the `pub/media` directory and import/export files in the `var` directory of the remote object storage to take advantage of server-side image resizing.

 ![schema image]